-- a) all plans should promote a sustainable pattern of development that seeks to: meet the development needs of their area; align growth and infrastructure; improve the environment; mitigate climate change (including by making effective use of land in urban areas) and adapt to its effects; - b) strategic policies should, as a minimum, provide for objectively assessed needs for housing and other uses, as well as any needs that cannot be met within neighbouring areas, unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a strong reason for restricting the overall scale, type or distribution of development in the plan area; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole." - 3.3 The NPPF requires that communities preparing Neighbourhood Plans should: "Develop plans that support the strategic development needs set out in Local Plans, including policies for housing and economic development; and - Plan positively to support local development, shaping and directing development in their area that is outside the strategic elements of the Local Plan." - 3.4 Towards the end of December 2022 the Government published proposed changes to the NPPF for consultation, as well as a proposal to establish National Development Management Policies which would provide a standard approach to considering proposals relating to, for example, heritage assets.
-At the time of preparing the draft Neighbourhood Plan, other than the minor updates in September 2023, no further changes had been published, but the Plan will be brought up-to-date to reflect such changes should these be introduced before it is put to a public referendum.
+- a) all plans should promote a sustainable pattern of development that seeks to: meet the development needs of their area; align growth and infrastructure; improve the environment; mitigate climate change (including by making effective use of land in urban areas) and adapt to its effects; - b) strategic policies should, as a minimum, provide for objectively assessed needs for housing and other uses, as well as any needs that cannot be met within neighbouring areas, unless: - i. the application of policies in this Framework that protect areas or assets of particular importance provides a strong reason for restricting the overall scale, type or distribution of development in the plan area; or - ii. any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole." - 3.3 The NPPF acknowledges that neighbourhood plans can "shape, direct and help to deliver sustainable development" but that they "should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies."